EmperorYP7/EmperorYP7/README.md

 - 🌱 I’m currently learning **GraphQL, Container Orchestration, Data Science, Game Development, Web development and Competitive Programming**

-- 👨‍💻 All of my projects are available at [https://emperoryp7.github.io](https://emperoryp7.github.io)
+- 👨‍💻 All of my projects are available at [emperoryp.live](emperoryp.live)

 - 📝 I regularly write articles on [https://dev.to/emperoryp7](https://dev.to/emperoryp7)